 Indicator : Lead centre - resolution time

-Although 76% of the cases which took longer than 20 weeks were ultimately solved, this is not acceptable - SOLVIT's key aims include providing help promptly.
+Although 71% of the cases which took longer than 20 weeks were ultimately solved, this figure is not acceptable - SOLVIT's key aims include providing help promptly.

 Factors affecting resolution speed:

-- staff numbers (many centres are understaffed or have other tasks in addition to the SOLVIT).
+- staff numbers (many centres are understaffed or have other tasks in addition to SOLVIT-related work).

 Indicator : Resolution rate by country

 The indicator measures the percentage of cases solved.
-The aim is to solve them all.
+The aim is to solve all cases submitted.